Clayface: Post-Crisis

-During the "Infinite Crisis" storyline, Clayface resurfaces as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.
+In Infinite Crisis, Clayface resurfaces as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.

 Later, he seeks to increase his already formidable powers by absorbing Wonder Woman (a clay construct similar to him), giving him an amount of powers that border on invulnerability.
-While he is successful in absorbing some of the heroine's powers, causing her to regress to a teenage appearance resembling Donna Troy, he is ultimately returned to normal when Wonder Woman and Donna were able to trick Clayface into entering a train carriage with Wonder Woman while she was disguised as Donna, Donna subsequently using the Lasso of Truth to swing the carriage around and turn it into a mystical centrifuge, causing the clay Clayface had taken from Wonder Woman to split away from him and re-merge with Wonder Woman due to the differences between the two types of clay.
+While he is successful in absorbing some of the heroine's powers, causing her to regress to a teenage appearance resembling Donna Troy, he is ultimately returned to normal when Wonder Woman and Donna trick Clayface into entering a train carriage with Wonder Woman while she was disguised as Donna, Donna subsequently using the Lasso of Truth to swing the carriage around and turn it into a mystical centrifuge, causing the clay Clayface had taken from Wonder Woman to split away from him and re-merge with Wonder Woman due to the differences between the two types of clay.

-Basil Karlo is among the members of the Injustice League and is among the villains seen in "Salvation Run".
+Basil Karlo is among the members of the Injustice League and is among the villains seen in Salvation Run.

-During the "Final Crisis" storyline, Clayface can be seen as a member of Libra's Secret Society of Super Villains.
+In Final Crisis, Clayface joins Libra's Secret Society of Super Villains.
 He triggers an explosion at the Daily Planet under Libra's orders when Lex Luthor orders Libra to do something that will draw Superman to them.

 Black Mask attempts to control Karlo by implanting a device in his body.
 He escapes Black Mask, but is captured and imprisoned by the Outsiders.